DarknessFX/lv_platformio_win/README.md

 ##### - PlatformIO does not support debugging error?

-You're running PlatformIO configuration when you press F5, open any source code file and change the VSCode configuration to Win64.
+Open any source code file and change the VSCode configuration to Win64.

 ##### - Folder errors, Cannot find files, Fail to compile C++? <br/>
 VSCode sometimes use full paths to refence folders, you need to change the following files and fix folder path references: <br/>